bwittmann/NavPy/README.md

   </tr>
 </table>

 If the localization is not accurate for several iterations it might happen, that the particles drift away.
-By predicting the particles with a higher variance, the particles spread out and are able to catch the position of the robot again.
-This can be seen in gif ... .
+By predicting the particles with a higher variance, the particles spread out.
+This allows the Monte Carlo localization to catch the pose of the robot again.
+It can be seen in Gif ... .
 To make sure, that the variance is not dominating the prediction of the particles, it is adapted to the angular and translational velocity of the robot.
 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">
   <tr>
     <td style="width: 48%;"> <img src="resources/gifs/localization_catch.gif" width="350"/></td>